dorkblue/wdi-project-1-dorkblue/README.md

 And this is how the idea of making a spell typing game came along.

-## The Rough idea or 'BEING AMBITIOUS' stage
+## The Rough Idea or 'BEING AMBITIOUS' stage
 1. A typing game that requires the player to not type what is being shown
 2. With some elements of RPG (Role-playing game)
 3. REALLY cool spell graphics